Heritage Conservation and BIM: Preserving the Past with Modern Tools

 • Data Management: The data you store and process is large and robust infrastructure is required.

-• AI Integration: Predictive maintenance and automation of analysis.
+• AI Integration: Predictive maintenance and automated analysis

-• Generative Design: Reconstructing lost pieces of heritage structures.
+• Generative Design: Reconstruction of lost heritage elements

 Conclusion